lohitpt252003/frontend-for-annaforces/app/README.md

 This is the frontend for the Annaforces project, built with React.

+## Data Structure

+For a detailed understanding of how problems, submissions, users, and solutions are structured and stored, please refer to the [DATA/README.md](../../DATA/README.md) file.

 ## Project Structure

 The main application directory is `frontend-for-annaforces/app`.